Climate and Average Weather Year Round in Mount Isa Australia

 Based on the tourism score, the best times of year to visit Mount Isa for warm-weather activities are from late March to early May and from early September to mid November.

-The hot season lasts for 5.3 months, from October 12 to March 21, with an average daily high temperature above 93°F. The hottest day of the year is December 8, with an average high of 97°F and low of 74°F.
+The hot season lasts for 5.3 months, from October 13 to March 22, with an average daily high temperature above 93°F. The hottest month of the year in Mount Isa is December, with an average high of 97°F and low of 74°F.

-The cool season lasts for 2.6 months, from May 25 to August 12, with an average daily high temperature below 79°F. The coldest day of the year is July 16, with an average low of 49°F and high of 75°F.
+The cool season lasts for 2.6 months, from May 26 to August 13, with an average daily high temperature below 79°F. The coldest month of the year in Mount Isa is July, with an average low of 49°F and high of 75°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.